The Web3 Statistics Report 2025: Trends, Insights, and Predictions

 9. For end-use, the BFSI segment held the largest market revenue share in 2023, at 36.12%.
 This growth is fueled by the growing demand for Web 3.0 blockchain for scalability, faster transaction speeds, and reduced processing costs in the banking and finance sector. (source)

-13. Europe is experiencing the fastest growth in the Web 3.0 blockchain market due to their governments embracing blockchain for secure data management and financial services. (source)
+12. Europe is experiencing the fastest growth in the Web 3.0 blockchain market due to its governments embracing blockchain for secure data management and financial services. (source)

 However, only 38% of global respondents feel fairly compensated for their online contributions.
 Notably, 67% of Nigerians believe they add value to the internet, contrasting with just 5% of Japanese respondents.